centennialsoftwaresolutions/centennialsoftwaresolutions.github.io/about/README.md

+---
+title: About Us & How We Work
+---

 # About Us & How We Work

 **Centennial Software Solutions LLC** provides expert support for **PetaLinux Tools** and embedded systems.
 We help teams solve tough technical problems quickly, while documenting solutions so your engineers can build on them long after we’re done.